GoCarrot/carrot-ruby/README.md

 Carrot
 ============
-The Carrot gem allows you to interact with the service provided by [Carrot Inc](http://gocarrot.com).
+The GoCarrot gem allows you to interact with the service provided by [Carrot Inc](http://gocarrot.com).

 # Installing
 To install Carrot use the following command:

-	gem install carrot
+	gem install gocarrot

 (Add `sudo` if you're installing under a POSIX system as root)

 Or include it in a `Gemfile`:

-	gem 'carrot'
+	gem 'gocarrot'
 	# or
-	gem 'carrot', github: 'GoCarrot/carrot-ruby'
+	gem 'gocarrot', github: 'GoCarrot/carrot-ruby'

 # Usage
 Carrot works by sending [Open Graph](https://developers.facebook.com/docs/concepts/opengraph/) actions from the Carrot service at the request of your application in response to user actions.
 A user must authorize your application on Facebook and allow the 'publish_actions' permission.